Karthikkc123/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_08.md

 6. Open a new browser tab and paste the IP address into the address bar.
 Verify that the SmartHotel360 application is now available in Azure

    ![Screenshot showing the SmartHotel application.](images/Exercise3/webpage.png "Migrated SmartHotel application")

+   > **Note**: The Check-in and Check-out might differ for you when compared to the above screenshot.

 #### Task summary